Cyclones Vardah and ARB 02: Tamil Nadu

 More than 12,26,000 people were evacuated from low-lying areas, as a result of Vardah.
 The Indian Armed Forces were kept on standby for any relief operations.
 Two warships, INS Shivalik and INS Kadmatt, sailed out of Visakhapatnam to Chennai, carrying medical teams, divers, inflatable rubber boats, an integral helicopter, and material, including food, tents, clothes, medicines, and blankets to aid with relief efforts.
 Fifteen teams of the National Disaster Response Force were deployed in various coastal regions.
 The cyclone killed 24 people in the state, and caused ₹22,573 crore (US$3.35 billion) in damage.

 Vardah crossed the eastern coast of India close to Chennai in the afternoon hours of 12 December 2016.
 Winds were estimated at 65 mph during landfall.
-The cyclone claimed over 18 lives, uprooted about 15 lakh trees in Chennai and its suburbs, and caused extensive damage to roads, supplies, and power infrastructure: over 1,00,000 electric poles were mangled and 8,000 transformers damaged.
+The cyclone claimed over 18 lives, uprooted about 15 lakh trees in Chennai and its suburbs, and caused extensive damage to roads, supplies, and power infrastructure: over 1,00,000 electric poles were mangled and 8,000 transformers were damaged.
 Carcasses of around 550 cows were found afloat in a lake in the Kancheepuram District.
 As many as 2,424 roads were blocked, and 240 huts were also damaged.
 More than ten people were reported to have been killed, due to events related to the storm.

 Public transportation was severely affected by Vardah.
 Chennai International Airport was closed at least until 11:00 pm IST (5:30 pm UTC) on 12 December, in the wake of the storm, leaving about 5,000 passengers stranded.
-The Indian Railways suspended operations of all 170 outstation trains originating from Chennai, and suburban railway services were also cancelled.
+The Indian Railways suspended operations of all 170 outstation trains originating from Chennai, and suburban railway services were also canceled.
 Chennai Metro services were also affected, after power was cut off, as a precaution by the EB.